John Mellor (judge): Life

 Mellor was born in Hollinwood, Oldham and raised in Leicester, where his father was mayor and a Justice of the Peace.

 As a young man, his Unitarian beliefs prevented Mellor attending university.
-He entered law, becoming Queen's Counsel in 1833.
+He entered law, joined the midland circuit, and practised at Leicester borough and Warwick sessions, at assizes, and at the parliamentary bar.
+He became a Queen's Counsel in 1833.
 Following failed attempts in 1852 (at Warwick) and 1857 (at Coventry) he was elected to Parliament to represent Great Yarmouth in 1857, and Nottingham in 1859.
 He was appointed to the Queen's Bench in 1861 and knighted in 1862.

 Mellor was one of the two judges at the special commission set up in Manchester in 1867 to try those accused of the murder of Police Sergeant Charles Brett.

 He was one of three judges at the 188-day long trial in 1873 of Arthur Orton, the Tichborne claimant.
 In his description of the case, James Beresford Atlay described him as 'second to none amongst the Common Law judges'.
 Hamilton notes he 'often amused the jury with his dry humour'.

 Mellor retired in 1879 and was raised to the Privy Council.
 He died at his London house in 1887 and was buried at Kingsdown, Kent.